phil-stein/mooh_engine/README.md

     - [ ] randy memory pool ?
   - [x] figure out why core_data_init() is taking so long: shaders
     - [ ] shader spir-v ?
+  - [ ] undo/redo -> john jackman or some on yt pixeleditor

 ## sus amogus
   - when parenting broke and i fixed it by setting 'is_moved' in 'state_update_global_model()'